Cmurilochem/QCLearn/README.md

 # QCLearn
-An educational software to learn well-known problems in quantum chemistry
+An educational software to learn well-known quantum chemistry problems